 Considering the sheer number of security tools and threats out there today, security operations can quickly get overwhelming if you don’t have a way to manage the complexities in a systematic fashion.
 Much of this management between tools and processes is done manually by people today, but this way isn’t exactly sustainable in the long term for security teams — especially coupled with an increasing volume of alerts, events, and security incidents.

 That’s why the concept of security orchestration and automation has never been more important.

 Security orchestration is a method of connecting disparate security tools and systems to streamline processes and power automation.
 In this post, we’ll explain how you can begin leveraging security orchestration to streamline and simplify your security operations.

 1. Unify Your Tools

-Modern security teams rely on a multitude of security tools, systems, and platforms every day.
+Modern security teams rely on a multitude of security tools, systems, and solutions every day.
 No single tool does it all, nor should it.
 But the more technologies you bring into your organization, the bigger the headache if you’re managing each individually.
 And when you have to log into each tool to collect data — especially in the event of a real security incident — your response process slows down, which can jeopardize the efficacy of your entire security organization.

-With security orchestration and automation tools like Rapid7 Komand, you can connect all of your security technologies together into a single platform.
-This way, you no longer have to jump from tool to tool and system to system to address threats like phishing scams or compromised credentials; it all can be done from the convenience of a single platform.
+With security orchestration and automation tools like Rapid7's InsightConnect, you can connect all of your security technologies together into a single solution.
+This way, you no longer have to jump from tool to tool and system to system to address threats like phishing scams or compromised credentials; it all can be done from the convenience of a single solution.

 Not only does orchestration accelerate your time-to-response and make your team more efficient, it also helps to extract more value from your security tools and systems.
 Security orchestration allows you to integrate your tools so tightly that information flows seamlessly from one technology to the next.
 This means more data can be analyzed, more power can be leveraged from each tool, and the ROI of your entire toolset is maximized.
 With more and better data, your incident response becomes far more effective.